 Question – how much water does a professional car wash use ?

 The answer is that most newer car wash facilities have fairly sophisticated water reclamation systems that enable the car wash to re-use water many times over.
 This allows the car wash to only use fresh water when absolutely necessary (such as a final rinse) to ensure a clean, dry car.
-In other words, while many gallons of water are being used during the course of an average car wash, only 9 to 15 gallons of fresh water is introduced during any given wash cycle.
-That is at the very least a 65% reduction in water usage over home washing and very likely much more than that.
+In other words, while many gallons of water are being used during the course of an average car wash, only 20 to 30 gallons of fresh water are introduced during any given wash cycle.
+That is at the very least a 50% reduction in water usage over home washing and very likely much more than that.

 Water conservation is only the beginning.
 Washing at home or in a parking lot introduces harmful cleaning chemicals and phosphates from road film into the storm drain that is intended to deliver rain run-off into rivers and streams thereby hurting the plants and animal life in that ecosystem.
 Professional car washes empty excess waste into the sewer where it belongs.